evobanco/Data-Pipe-Scala/task1-isbn-encoder/README.md

 The function should check if the content in column _isbn_ is a [valid 13-digit isbn code](https://en.wikipedia.org/wiki/International_Standard_Book_Number) and create new rows for each part of the ISBN code.

-#### Describe your solution
+#### Describe your solution by Santiago Pinto Castro
-In my solution I first filter out records having valid ISBN using a regex expression.
-Run map function on theses records to create 3 more records as per the ISBN specifications.
-Union of the two dataframes.
+In the solution, I first separate the data into two different dataframes according to which of they match the correct format of the ISBN field or not.
+In the case of the rows that had a valid format of the ISBN field, the substring corresponding to each one of the parts that compouse the ISBN was exploited.
+For non-compliant rows, the input row was returned without any additional operations.
+The result is the union between the two dataframes.

 **Advantages:**
 Leveraged Dataframes and its functions

 **Disadvantages:**
-Can we done by the explode function as per our discussion.

-__TODO:__ Please explain your solution briefly and highlight the advantages and disadvantages of your implementation.
+Explode a large amount of data could cause performance problems, maybe a better solution is change spark SQL by streams and use flatmap to generate the new records.

 ### Example